 I’ve been walking around feeling like the elephant man lately.
 Sporting the worst cold sore I’ve ever had – the worst in the history of the world (at least, it certainly feels that way).
-It’s given me the opportunity to write about the effectiveness of two natural cold sore remedies.
+It’s given me the opportunity to experiment, testing the effectiveness of two natural cold sore remedies.

 If you’re a fellow sufferer, then you know just how awful these things are.
 Painful, unsightly and smack bang in the middle of your face at the least convenient time.

 While it’s difficult to avoid getting a cold sore if you’ve got the virus, the good news is that you don’t need expensive creams from the chemist to treat the sore, and these rarely work anyway.

 There are two effective natural and inexpensive remedies that help reduce the severity and speed up the healing of cold sores, which you probably already have at home: tea tree oil and coconut oil.